Skip to main content

 The myth of “colorblindness” generally elicits an eyeroll within POC communities, in large part owing to how ill-intending individuals have weaponized these talking points to obscure the reality of racism, but the film has specific devices that make this idea applicable to the characters within it. re: Selina literally cannot see that Gordon is Black and does not learn this until she has gotten to know who he is on the inside.
 (There is, of course, also a discussion to be had with this movie on the topic of disability within film, but we’ll save that for another day.)
 One of the reasons why I wanted to spotlight this movie is that, on the whole, the racial politics haven’t aged all that poorly.

 Again, that's not to say there aren't blindspots.
 This is still a film about race as told by a mostly white cast and crew.
 There's also little to no discussion on things like public reform beyond just being nicer.
-But it's almost like the film itself could see around the corner and guess at a lot of the blind spots trapped in Poitier's other works and found small, clever ways to sidestep them, allowing for a fuller exploration of racial politics, one that stands favorably next to a lot of modern efforts.
+But it's almost like the film itself could see around the corner and guess at a lot of the limitations trapped in Poitier's other works and found small, clever ways to sidestep them, allowing for a fuller exploration of racial politics, one that stands favorably next to a lot of modern efforts.

 Gordon is ultimately the single factor that saves Selina from her life of abuse and neglect.
 So the film almost positions Poitier as the salvific figure to the white protagonist.
 But I don't know if I'd classify him as a “magical negro,” a term popularized by film director Spike Lee, at least not in the same vein as like Michael Clarke Duncan in The Green Mile.
 Gordon has his own rich interior life, which is on display throughout the entirety of his screentime.
 We get little glimpses of Gordon in his workplace and his apartment that hint at a fuller life that extended far beyond his involvement with Selina.
 You don’t get the idea that he just popped out from behind a rose bush one day to serve the white protagonist.